cristianprochnow/gateway-synk/README.md

 ## Tests

 The easy way to run tests is just run `docker compose up -d` command to start project with variables.
-So, enter in `synk_gateway` with `docker exec` and run `go test ./tests -v`.
+So, enter in `synk_gateway` with `docker exec` and run `go test -v -coverpkg=./... -coverprofile=coverage.out ./tests`.
+To show more details about test coverage, you can run `go tool cover -func=coverage.out`.

 ## Certificates